 Diffusing lavender in your bathroom can be an effective sleeping aid, but a dip in the tub without fancy accouterments will likely yield the same results.
 A comfortably warm bath will raise your body temperature, which will quickly cool down once you leave the water.
 This temperature shift will stimulate the production of melatonin, the hormone responsible for managing your sleep cycle.

 It Can Be Good for Dry Skin

 According to the United States’ National Eczema Association, those who have eczema, atopic dermatitis, or are generally prone to dry skin can benefit from taking a bath albeit a quick one.
-Called the “soak and seal,” this method supposedly prevents dry skin and alleviates flare-ups.
+Called the “soak and seal,” this method supposedly prevents and alleviates flare-ups.

 To do this, bathe in lukewarm water.
 Wash up with a gentle cleanser (not soap!) and skip the scrub.
 After only five to 10 minutes, gently pat dry with a towel.
 If you’re using topical creams or ointments, apply them to the affected areas while your skin is still damp.
 Wait for about three minutes, then moisturize your entire body.
 Make sure your skin has fully absorbed your moisturizer before you put on your clothing.

 If you have eczema or other pertinent skin concerns, get the all-clear from your doctor before trying this tip.

 It’s the Perfect Way to Enjoy Some Me-Time

 We’re social creatures, sure, but quiet me-time is such a luxury these days.
 Being able to chill alone in the tub is a fun and affordable version of that luxury.
 Numerous studies have shown the value of taking a break, citing benefits like increased productivity, a better sense of gratitude, improved creativity, and more.
 According to Harvard Health, even a short 30-minute respite can do wonders for your emotional and mental health.